-BMS management staff conducts monthly oversight meetings with each of its contractors to monitor performance and address identified issues/concerns.
+BMS management staff conducts monthly oversight meetings with each of its contractors to monitor performance

 Quality management data collected through discovery method is compiled using the Discovery and Remediation Report Template and reviewed at least monthly by BMS and the MCO at its contract meetings.
 The Discovery and Remediation Report is also compiled and reviewed quarterly by the CSEDW QIA Council.
 A comprehensive report summarizing the findings of provider reviews is compiled at the end of each review cycle, reviewed and analyzed by CSEDW staff, and presented to the QIA Council for review and analysis.